sabifo4/VSpipe/Installation/Install_dependencies_MacOSX.md

 First, go to [their website](http://mgltools.scripps.edu/downloads) and download the [Mac OS X release](http://mgltools.scripps.edu/downloads/downloads/tars/releases/REL1.5.6/mgltools_i86Darwin9_1.5.6.tar.gz)
 This installation procedure assumes that:
    1. You have already cloned this repository (e.g., you might see `VSpipe-master`).
-   2. You have downloaded the `VSpipe.zip` file from [releases](https://github.com/sabifo4/VSpipe/releases), unzipped it, and you have saved it in this cloned directory (e.g., `VSpipe-master/VSpipe`).
+   2. You have downloaded the `VSpipe.tar.gz` file from [releases](https://github.com/sabifo4/VSpipe/releases/tag/v1.0), untarred it,   and you have saved it in this cloned directory (e.g., `VSpipe-master/VSpipe`).
-   3. You have saved the downloaded tar file from `MGLTools`, untarred it, and saved it inside the previously unzipped directory
+   3. You have downloaded the `mgltools_i86Darwin9_1.5.6.tar.gz`, untarred it, and saved it inside the untarred `VSpipe.tar.gz`.
+Assuming you have saved `VSpipe` inside `VSpipe-master`, you should have the `MGLTools` software saved as `VSpipe-master/VSpipe/mgltools_i86Darwin9_1.5.6`.
-   `VSpipe`, i.e., `VSpipe-master/VSpipe/mgltools_i86Darwin9_1.5.6.tar.gz`)

 Let's consider that you have decided to clone this repository (e.g., `VSpipe-master`) inside `~/Applications`.
-Therefore, before starting with the MGLTools installation, you should make sure your directory architecture looks like something such as:
+Therefore, before starting with the `MGLTools` installation, you should make sure your directory architecture looks like something such as:

 ```